MERTON PARK STUDIOS

 THE CROOKED SKY (1956)

 The Treasury is worried about counterfeit pound notes.
-For once Bruce Seton, as Inspector Macaulay, seems baffled.
+Bruce Seton, once Fabian of the Yard, here as Inspector Macaulay, has lost his old detective's instincts and is baffled.

 Another death!
 "Half of Scotland Yard" are at the house of a "Mr Smith," who has committed suicide.
-Twenty five forged pound notes are in his pocket.
+He has left a helpful clue, for twenty five forged pound notes are found in his pocket.
 We know, though poor Inspector Macaulay doesn't yet, that Smith had been gambling at Fraser's and had lost heavily.
 The £25 had come from Fraser.

 With all these killings, Bill really is getting cold feet.
-Fraser tries to reassure him if Conlin gets too near the truth- "If I find he's too efficient, you'll find when you return he's quite efficiently taken care of."
-With the emphasis on Efficiently.
+Fraser reassures him what will happen if Conlin gets too near the truth.
+"If I find he's too efficient, you'll find when you return he's quite efficiently taken care of."
+Emphasis on Efficiently.

 Now Mike is snooping around 224.
 He finds evidence of gambling.
 And then some counterfeit notes.
-But there's Fraser and his henchmen!
-"Take him away," orders Fraser.
-He's transported to those woods but instead of being finished off he puts up a fight and he's got away.
-Fraser is not amused by their inefficiency- "all you had to do was rub him out, and make it look like a straightforward suicide."
-Clearly Fraser will have to do this one "personally."
+But Fraser and his henchmen are ready for him.
+"Take him away."
+He's transported to those woods but instead of being finished off he puts up a fight and gets away.
+Fraser is not amused by their inefficiency, "all you had to do was rub him out, and make it look like a straightforward suicide."
+Clearly Fraser must do this one "personally."

-The climax is reached when Bill smuggles in the next batch of forged notes from USA.
+Bill smuggles in the next batch of forged notes from USA.
 The police are ready to swoop as he arrives at 224.
 But Bill really has got cold feet and there's no cash.
-Poor old Inspector Macaulay bursts in to discover a chamber music recital with the two henchmen playing violin and piano!
-But Mac spots a clue and there's a round of fisticuffs as the gang are rounded up.
+Poor old Inspector Macaulay bursts in on the best scene in the film, a chamber music recital with the two henchmen playing violin and piano!
+But Mac spots a clue and there's a round of fisticuffs as the gang are arrested.
 Except for Fraser, who in the best traditions has deserted his HQ.
 He has forced Bill to take him on a plane out of the country.
-It just so happens Mike Conlin is searching that same plane for the forged notes which he believes Bill has left there.
-Mike is shot by Fraser who would have got away but for Bill who proves he's not such a bad sort after all.
+It so happens Mike Conlin is searching that same plane for the forged notes which he believes Bill has left there.
+Mike is shot by Fraser who would have got away, but for Bill. who proves he's not such a bad sort after all.
 It's a happy ending in this exciting closing scene.
 But otherwise this is a rather routine film not helped by Wooden Wayne, Morris that is.

-(Although filmed at Merton Park, this appears to be an independent production, made without any of the studio's regulars.)
+(Although filmed at Merton Park, this is an independent production, directed by Henry Cass, made without any of the studio's regulars.)

 Merton Park Menu